Sergeant Major Damsel

 They are aggressive and should be kept with other species in very big aquariums only.

 Sergeant Major Damsel can grow up to 16 cm what is approximately 6 inches.
-So 1 specimen requires at least 1920cm2 of water surface which is approximately 297 square inch.
+In general, 1 specimen requires at least 1920cm2 of water surface which is approximately 297 square inch.
 We recommend you to keep it in fish tanks which are medium. (e) Medium aquariums have at least 113 Litres (30 US Gallons).
 Large aquariums have at least 265 Litres (70 US Gallons).
-Very large aquariums have at least 700 Litres (185 US Gallons).
+Capacity of very large aquariums is at least 700 Litres (185 US Gallons).

 The Sergeant Major Damselfish has proven to be quite popular with newcomers to the saltwater hobby, this is probably not due to their colouration and markings as they are not the prettiest of damsel fish available but they are relatively easy to care for compared to more delicate species of fish available.
 The following article will offer guidelines on how to care for this fish including water parameters and feeding regimes to advise you if you wish to keep these fish in your own aquarium.